-14. Try Melatonin, Ginger, and other Natural Prokinetics
+14. Try Melatonin, Ginger, and other Supplements to Improve GI Motility

-Melatonin, ginger, and a few other natural products have been shown to act as natural prokinetic agents, helping to move things through the GI tract more quickly, reducing gas, bloating, abdominal pressure, and reflux.
+Melatonin, ginger, and a few other natural products have been shown to act as natural prokinetic agents, helping to move things through the GI tract more quickly.
+This can help reduce gas, bloating, abdominal pressure, and reflux.
 These can be taken in food form, or as teas, tinctures, or capsules.
-See examples of melatonin and ginger, as well as blended products like MotilPro that combines ginger with 5-hydroxytryptophan (5-HTP) and Pyridoxal-5-Phosphate (P5P) can be used (24, 25) below.
+See examples of melatonin, ginger, and D-Limonene, as well as blended products like MotilPro that combines ginger with 5-hydroxytryptophan (5-HTP) and Pyridoxal-5-Phosphate (P5P) can be used below.
+(24, 25)

 15. Use Baking Soda + Water for Quick Relief